slatedocs/slate/source/index.html.md

 id | The Intelex UID of the record being requested navigation_property|The Intelex system name of the relation type or lookup type field

-## Request a specific related record
+## Requesting a specific related record

 ```javascript
 var request = require("request");